Protocols to Reduce Spread of Covid-19 During Your Massage

 On the day of your appointment, I will require you to:

 WASH YOUR HANDS.
 I will not be monitoring hand washing, but I do ask that you wash your hands prior to your appointment as a courtesy to me.
 This protocol is preferred even when we aren't in the midst of a pandemic.
+It helps prevent the spread of other viruses.
 You can wash them in the public restroom or at the sink in my treatment room.